ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 consumers with our own library instead, meaning we can't take advantage of Kafka Connect without considerable work.

+> It's important to note that using a dead letter queue *does not* remove the need for manual intervention.
+It merely provides the means to perform diagnostics and corrective action while allowing the service to continue processing events in the background.

 ### Included/Required:
 - ADR Proposal